Vah-G/Vah-G/README.md

   - Identified critical misconfiguration: validator running in debug mode, exposing system settings
   - Investigated corporate ownership (offshore structure, former prime minister as shareholder) and documented risks
   - Presented findings in a formal slide deck

+### Network Security Labs
+  A set of small networking labs related to access control and basic security concepts.
+I add new labs as I continue learning.

 ## Goals
 - Build a strong base in cybersecurity fundamentals